ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models

-Once the mapping from V\textsuperscript{*} to concept $c$ is learned, we can generate concept $c$ images.
-However, in order to evaluate these generated images, it is essential to verify whether they align with the learned concepts while maintaining compositionality.
-Suppose we have a set of reference concept images $X_{1:m}$ that depicts a \concept{bird} eating, a \concept{bird} standing, a \concept{bird} with two legs, and so on.
-In this case, the common concept across these images is \concept{bird}, represented as $c \in \mathcal{C}$.
-Once we determine that the target $c$ is a \concept{bird} or a specific \concept{species of bird}, it becomes straightforward to verify the generated images.
-To assess the quality of the generated images, we can utilize a concept dataset $\mathcal{D} = \{(x, c)\}_1^n$ to train the Oracle which can be used as the concept identifier/verifier.
+Once $\phi^{*}$ is obtained, it can be used to generate images related to the target concept.\footnote{DreamBooth and Custom-Diffusion use additional regularizer to improve compositionally by using same objective function on a diverse set of image-caption pairs.}

+Once the images are generated, in order to evaluate these generated images, it is essential to verify whether they align with the learned concepts while maintaining compositionality.

-To improve the reliability of evaluations, we propose a novel evaluation framework called \conceptbed{}, designed to accurately estimate Concept and Composition Alignment by quantifying deviations in the generated images.
-In this section, we first introduce the \conceptbed{} dataset (Section~\ref{sec:dataset}) and next, we put forward the concept deviation-aware evaluation framework (Section~\ref{sec:framework}).
-Please refer to the appendix for insights on the proposed dataset and evaluation framework.
+In this section, we introduce \conceptbed{}, a comprehensive collection of concepts, designed to accurately estimate concept and composition alignment by quantifying deviations in the generated images.
+Later, we introduce the novel evaluation framework associated with \conceptbed{}.
+Please refer to the Appendix for additional insights on the proposed dataset and evaluation framework.